joemarlo/tag/idea.md

 Player vs AI or player vs player.
 Players can hide behind buildings.
 Stamina bar where leading player has slightly less.
 Animation and freeze for tagged player when tagged to give other player a headstart.

 ## Movement
 Players move left, right, jump and switch between layers.
 Slide and swing potentially.
+Animations for movement -- e.g. dust.

 ## World
 Trains and cars move.
 Trains cause world to shake slightly so hiding players become shown.
 Clouds should animate.
 Lights should flicker.
 Sun should rise.